 If $G$ is a finite group as above and $\Irr(G)$ denotes the set of its irreducible representations over an algebraically closed field of characteristic $0$, then the linear map $\tau:=\sum_{V\in \Irr(G)} ({\chi_V(1)}/{|G|})\chi_V$ is a symmetrising trace on $\Z[G]$, \emph{i.e.,} the bilinear map defined by $\tau$ is symmetric and non-degenerate.
 We say that $\Z[G]$ is a symmetric algebra and we call $\tau$ the canonical symmetrising trace on $\Z[G]$.
 In the context of symmetric algebras, the integers $|G|/\chi_V(1)$ are the Schur elements with respect to $\tau$.

 Let $W$ be a complex reflection group as before.
-A generalisation of the canonical symmetrising trace of the group algebra of $W$ to the cyclotomic Hecke algebras associated with $W$, which further satisfies a canonicality condition that makes it unique, was conjectured to exist in \cite{BMM}.
+A generalisation of the canonical symmetrising trace of the group algebra of $W$ to the cyclotomic Hecke algebras associated with $W$ was conjectured to exist in \cite{BMM}.
 Its existence was a known fact for real reflection groups, but it remains an open problem for non-real ones.
 Any complex reflection group is isomorphic to a direct product of irreducible ones, which either belong to the infinite series $G(l,p,n)$ or to the exceptional groups $G_4, G_5,\ldots,G_{37}$, following the classification by Shephard and Todd \cite{ShTo}.
-The so-called ``BMM symmetrising trace conjecture'' has been proved for a few exceptional complex reflection groups and the cyclic groups (which correspond to $G(l,1,1)$ in the Shephard--Todd classification), while a symmetrising trace generalising the canonical symmetrising trace on $\Z[W]$ is known to exist for all groups of type $G(l,p,n)$ (it is still unclear whether the extra canonicality condition holds).
-However, the Schur elements with respect to the canonical symmetrising trace have been completely determined for all complex reflection groups.
+A list of groups for which the so-called ``BMM symmetrising trace conjecture'' has been proved is given in Subsection \ref{sec-Hecke}, right after stating the conjecture.
+However, the Schur elements with respect to the conjectural canonical symmetrising trace have been completely determined for all complex reflection groups.